phphe/he-tree-vue-docs/docs/buy_pro.md

 <input type="image" src="https://www.paypalobjects.com/en_US/GB/i/btn/btn_buynowCC_LG.gif" border="0" name="submit" alt="PayPal – The safer, easier way to pay online!">
 <img alt="" border="0" src="https://www.paypalobjects.com/zh_XC/i/scr/pixel.gif" width="1" height="1">
 </form>

+Some customers report that they did not receive the first email.
+You can <a href="mailto:phphe@outlook.com?subject=he-tree-vue-pro purchased&body=Please send it to me as soon as possible.">click here</a> to send me an email first when you purchased, and then I will reply to you.

+## Buy with Email
+You can click follow links to send me a email, then I will send invoice mail back.
+* <a href="mailto:phphe@outlook.com?subject=Buy he-tree-vue-pro license&body=I want to buy Regular License.">Buy Regular License</a>
+* <a href="mailto:phphe@outlook.com?subject=Buy he-tree-vue-pro license&body=I want to buy Extended License.">Buy Extended License</a>

+## Buy through other way
+Please <a href="mailto:phphe@outlook.com?subject=&body=">contact me</a> by email.

+## Hire me
+I can work on the custom made of he-tree-vue.
+Advanced Vue custom components.
+And other work about Vue.
+Please <a href="mailto:phphe@outlook.com?subject=&body=">contact me</a> by email.

 ## Contact
 * Email: phphe@outlook.com